vmagamedov/harness/docs/index.rst

 Introduction
 ~~~~~~~~~~~~

-Harness is a language-agnostic meta-framework for building a serverless-style
+Harness is a language-neutral meta-framework for building a serverless-style
 services:

   - it lets you glue together other frameworks, libraries and your own code to